-Wembley, London, England

 By Tube – Wembley Park is the nearest tube station to Wembley Stadium.
 Two tube lines including Metropolitan and Jubilee serve it.
 You will have to walk about 5 minutes to get to the stadium.
 The lines that serve the tube station are connected with the downtown.
 So, you will never face any difficulties to get to Wembley Park.
 Wembley Central is another tube station that is close to Wembley Stadium.
 It is located about 10 minutes’ walk from there.

 By Train – trains are a good alternative to the tube.
 Simply follow to the London Marylebone station and take an 8-minute trip to Wembley Stadium.
 It is the nearest train station to the ground.
 Keep in mind that trains depart every 30 minutes in accordance with the official schedule.
 So, plan your trip in advance.

 By Bus – bus network connects different parts of London.
 You can take buses 224, 92 and 83 to get to Wembley Stadium.

 By Car – although it is not recommended to travel by car, you can get to the stadium from A406.
 Make sure you have booked a parking place in advance.
 Otherwise, you will never find a place to leave your vehicle.

 By Plane – Heathrow is the biggest international airport in London.
 The venue is located 14.7 miles from the airport.
 It will take you about 1 hour to get there by public transport.

 Good news for those who like eating out before or after the match.
 The stadium is surrounded by a residential area with lots of options to have a pint or two as well as a good meal for any taste.
 Keep in mind that most of them are overcrowded especially on the matchday.
 For this reason, you may be forced to move to Central London.
-Nevertheless, we have conducted a list of the nearest pubs and restaurants.
+Nevertheless, I have conducted a list of the nearest pubs and restaurants.

 Pubs, bars & cafes